coffebar/waybar-module-pacman-updates/README.md

 `--arrow-style` - change the arrow symbols that are displayed between version updates.

+`--column-color-overrides` - override the color of each of the four columns corresponding to (package, previous version, arrow, new version)

 ### How to hide the module when there are no updates available

 ##### waybar config